 4. Beating Egg Whites

 Egg whites whipped with sugar form meringue, the basis of many foam cakes.
-The egg whites usually are beaten until they are stiff but still moist.
+The egg whites are usually beaten until stiff but still moist.

 Once the egg whites have reached the consistency of stiff peaks, stop beating them.
-Egg whites that are over-beaten become lumpy and dry, lose their ability to retain air, and are difficult to blend with other ingredients.
+Over-beaten egg whites become lumpy and dry, lose their ability to retain air, and are difficult to blend with other ingredients.

 After beating, egg whites begin to break down quickly; therefore, they should be beaten at the end of the recipe, just before they are folded into the batter, to retain as much air as possible.

-Using a copper bowl to beat egg whites is considered ideal; the copper reacts with the egg whites to produce greater volume, stabilizing the whites to hold their shape better.
+It is ideal to use a copper bowl to beat egg whites; the copper reacts with the egg whites to produce greater volume, stabilizing the whites so they hold their shape better.

-However, not everyone has an expensive copper bowl sitting in their kitchen.
-Stainless steel bowls work just as well as copper, and adding a small amount of acid should generate the same result as a copper bowl.
+However, not everyone has an expensive copper bowl in their kitchen.
+Stainless steel bowls work just as well as copper bowls, and adding a small amount of acid should generate the same result as a copper bowl.

-Plastic and wood bowls should not be used to beat egg whites as they are difficult to completely clean of all dirt and grease.
+Plastic and wood bowls should not be used to beat egg whites, as they are difficult to clean completely of dirt and grease.

 Aluminum bowls are also not a good choice as aluminum is corrosive and can impart a grayish color.